Sehee-Lee-01/Sehee-Lee-01/README.md

 ```
 # others
   - Using English when writing what I studied.
-  - Making portfolio for employment.
+  - Making the portfolio on github page for employment.
 ```